Randolph County School System (North Carolina)

 The Randolph County School System (RCSS) is a school district headquartered in Asheboro, North Carolina, United States.
-It serves Randolph County, except for the City of Asheboro, which is served by Asheboro City Schools.
+It serves Randolph County, except for a central portion of the county, which is served by Asheboro City Schools.
+That district includes the vast majority of Asheboro and some unincorporated areas.

 History

 In 2013 the district board voted 5-2 to ban Invisible Man from the school libraries.
 Gary Mason, a board member, said that he "didn’t find any literary value."
 The board vote occurred after a parent of an 11th grade student at Randleman High School complained about the book.
 After immediate outrage from residents and negative national coverage, the board voted 6-1 to reverse the decision within two weeks.